RazrFalcon/svgcleaner/README.md

 - The `class` attribute will be processed and removed.
 - Paths and transformations will be reformatted.
 - `currentColor` and `inherit` attributes values will be resolved.
-- Referenced elements will be moved to `defs` element, when possible.
+- Referenced elements will be moved to the `defs` element, when possible.
 - IRI and FuncIRI attributes that reference non-existing objects will be removed.
 - If the `offset` attribute value of the `stop` element represented as percent - it will be converted into number.